 This way, she made the talk more about the audience, as opposed to just streaming information one way (while making sure people are familiar with the tech).

 5. Re-engage your audience every 5-7 minutes

 Keep the momentum and motivate your audience to “talk” to you throughout your presentation.
-Even if just in a non-verbal way.
+Even if it is just in a non-verbal way.

 We recommend using live polls or other forms of interaction every 5-7 minutes to pull people back in and involve them in a conversation.

 Prepare several poll questions for your audience beforehand, and spread them out throughout your talk.

 Is there a content-heavy part of your presentation that might be tough for your audience to process?
 At the end of it, use a rating poll to ask your audience how well they understood.

 Are you about to propose an argument?
 Before you do, ask your audience what their viewpoint on the topic is first.
 (You can use live polls here too.)